cx_Oracle has a major new release under a new name and homepage python-oracledb.

 cur = connection.cursor() cur.prefetchrows = 1000 cur.arraysize = 1000 for row in cur.execute("SELECT * FROM very_big_table"): print(row)

 Adjust the values as needed for performance, memory and round-trip usage.
+Do not make the sizes unnecessarily large.
 For a large quantity of rows or very “wide” rows on fast networks you may prefer to leave

 prefetchrowsat its default value of 2.
 Keep

 If you are fetching a fixed number of rows, start your tuning by setting

 arraysizeto the number of expected rows, and set

 prefetchrowsto one greater than this value.
 (Adding one removes the need for a round-trip to check for end-of-fetch).
 For example, if you are querying 20 rows, perhaps to display a page of data, set

 prefetchrowsto 21 and

 cur = connection.cursor() cur.prefetchrows = 21 cur.arraysize = 20 for row in cur.execute(""" SELECT last_name FROM employees ORDER BY last_name OFFSET 0 ROWS FETCH NEXT 20 ROWS ONLY"""): print(row)